CLS-Data/Fertility-histories-in-four-UK-cohort-studies/README.md

 ---

 ## Overview
-This repository provides Stata code that harmonises fertility variables in four British cohort studies:
+This repository provides Stata code that derives harmonised fertility variables in four British cohort studies:

 •	1946 MRC National Survey of Health and Development (NSHD)